Skip to Main Content

 • Additional living expenses (loss of use)

-So what kinds of damage does your policy cover?
-The unexpected things that cause damage to your home and property are known as perils.
-Your dwelling and other structures coverage typically fall under what’s known as ‘open perils’ or ‘all risk’ coverage.’
-Open perils provide coverage for any disaster unless it’s been excluded in your policy.
-Your belongings, on the other hand, fall under what’s known as ‘named perils.’
-That means that only the perils that are named in that portion of your policy are covered.
+The unexpected things that cause damage to your home and property are called perils.
+Your dwelling and other structures’ coverage include ‘open perils’ or ‘all risk’ coverage.
+Open perils insurance provides coverage for any disaster that is not specifically excluded in your policy.
+Your belongings, on the other hand, usually fall under what’s known as ‘named perils.’
+That means that only the losses that are named in that portion of your policy are covered.

-Additional types of coverage are also available, known as endorsements, or add-ons, and include coverage like scheduled personal property (for expensive items) and sewer backup.
-Some types of coverage, like flood coverage, must be purchased as a separate policy altogether.
+Additional types of coverage, known as endorsements, or add-ons, are also available from some carriers and may include coverage options like scheduled personal property (for expensive items) and sewer backup.
+Some types of coverage, like flood coverage, are rarely available as a policy add-on and must usually be purchased as a separate policy altogether.
 We’ll cover more on that later.
 First, let’s dive into what each of the standard six coverage types mean.

 Your homeowners policy is designed to pay to rebuild or repair your home in the case of damage caused by things like fire, wind, hail and lightning.
-Dwelling coverage includes the main structure of your home and any attached structures, but not any other detached structures on the same premises.
+Dwelling coverage includes the main structure of your home and any attached structures, such as a deck or attached garage, but not any other detached structures on the same premises.

 It’s important to note that, in a standard policy, a dwelling coverage claim is typically designated to be paid out as replacement cost, which means that no depreciation is factored into what the insurance company pays to make the repairs or replacements.